jayraval30/StockPulse/README.md

 ##  Daily Digest

-Every morning at 9AM EST, the scheduler automatically sends insights for all stock in your watchlist — no message needed.
+Every morning at 9AM EST, the scheduler automatically sends insights for all stocks in your watchlist — no message needed.

 ---
 ##  License